37 Different Types of Flies in Oklahoma

 The newly hatched naiads live their entire lives underwater, developing and feeding.

-When they are ready to grow and develop wings, they fly to land and shed their exoskeletons to become winged adults.
+When ready to grow and develop wings, they fly to land and shed their exoskeletons to become winged adults.

-Anglers frequently keep an eye on the existence and life stage of a local population of stoneflies to better time their fishing excursions because trout consume the naiad stage of stoneflies.
+Anglers frequently monitor the existence and life stage of a local population of stoneflies to better time their fishing excursions, as trout consume the naiad stage of stoneflies.

-Adults frequently hang from things like plants, gutters, and soffits or sit on walls when drawn to light.
+Adults frequently hang from plants, gutters, and soffits or sit on walls when drawn to light.
 While some species favor more aquatic settings, others only inhabit the land.

 Bites are merely irritating and not fatal.
 Bite wounds will naturally heal, although applying ice may assist with some signs and symptoms like pain and swelling.

-This species has four thinner black lines on the abdomen and three thicker black lines on the thorax.
-It is yellow-orange.
+This yellow-orange species has four thinner black lines on the abdomen and three thicker black lines on the thorax.
 Females bite and ingest blood.

 Males consume honey from flowers rather than drinking blood.
 The main host for this fly is a deer.

-However, when they are not there, female Deer types of flies in Oklahoma may feed on the blood of anything or anyone.
+However, when they are not there, female Deer flies in Oklahoma may feed on the blood of anything or anyone.
 When near water, females deposit fertilized eggs.

 After hatching, larvae consume aquatic insects and the mother’s blood meal.
-Larvae stay near or in water sources like puddles, troughs, and ponds while they grow.
+While they grow, larvae stay near or in water sources like puddles, troughs, and ponds.

 Adults are everywhere, but they are more common in locations where deer are known to graze.

-It is challenging to get them to leave regions they have established as hunting grounds, such as certain stretches of a beach or patios in backyards.
+Getting them to leave regions they have established as hunting grounds, such as certain stretches of beach or patios in backyards is challenging.

 Dobsonfly (Corydalis cornutus) males have mouth parts resembling tentacles and frightening appearances.
 In actuality, the species’ males are considered harmless to people and unable to bite.